soroush62/Vibration-Analysis-on-Rotating-Shaft-with-LightningChart-Python/README.md

 This line chart visualizes the variation of vibration intensity and measured RPM over time for all datasets.
 The chart uses separate Y-axes to compare vibration amplitudes (`Vibration_1`, `Vibration_2`, `Vibration_3`) with RPM.

 **Results:**
+- Most vibration intensity happens at the beggining of experiment.
 - Vibration intensity decreases sharply as RPM stabilizes, especially for higher unbalance datasets.
 - The chart highlights the synchronization between RPM and vibration fluctuations.